jetkan-yk/nlp-project/README.md

    2. Randomly split the dataset into training & testing set
    3. Train the model using the training set and store the model in the `model` file
    4. Test the model against the testing set
-   5. Evaluate the test output and generate a `summary` file

 ### Useful flags